+STRATEGIC PRIORITIES

+PERFORMANCE

-STRATEGIC PRIORITIES PERFORMANCE Continuous evolution of our client franchise, expertise and proposition + The OTM proposition for mortgage loans has been further diversified, leading to a significant increase in mandates: +50% to EUR 9.8 billion. + Successful introduction of new mortgage label 'Lot Hypotheken', extending NIBC's ability to service its mortgage clients. + Launch of several new propositions, e.g. small CRE with our new OIMIO label. +/- NPS for corporate clients decreased to +30% (2019: +47%).
+Continuous evolution of our client franchise, expertise and proposition

+- + The OTM proposition for mortgage loans has been further diversified, leading to a significant increase in mandates: +50% to EUR 9.8 billion. - + Successful introduction of new mortgage label 'Lot Hypotheken', extending NIBC's ability to service its mortgage clients. - + Launch of several new propositions, e.g. in the mobility sector with new subsidiary yesqar, consumer finance via Lendex and small CRE with our new OIMIO label. - +/- NPS for corporate clients decreased to +30% (2019: +47%).
 The customer satisfaction survey result for NIBC Direct is stable at 7.9 (2019: 7.9).

-Focus on growth of asset portfolio in core markets + Strong origination of both owner-occupied (EUR 4.8 billion) and BtL mortgage loans (EUR 0.3 billion). +/- Growth in selected corporate asset classes is below target, as following the pandemic we pro-actively continued to reduce identified asset classes and furthermore the focus is on supporting existing clients and portfolio management. + An increase of corporate OTM by 37% to EUR 1.1 billion.
-Diversification of income + In 2020, we have continued to focus on growing o OTM mortgage offering, leading to EUR 27 million OTM-related fee income in Retail (2019: EUR 15 million). - Net fee income related to lending and M&A activities have decreased substantially in 2020.
-Building on existing agile and effective organisation + In 2020, NIBC has further improved and streamline the organisation.
-Through discontinuation of its capita market activities and the merger of NIBC Bank Deutschland AG with NIBC Bank N.V., we have increased the focus of the organisation. + NIBC has been able to address the challenges of COVID-19 in an effective way, making use of the agility and creativity of the organisation.
-As from March 2020, we have been working remote without any major disruptions.
+Focus on growth of asset portfolio in core markets

+- + Strong origination of both owner-occupied (EUR 4.8 billion) and BtL mortgage loans (EUR 0.3 billion). - + Lease receivables portfolio of subsidiary Beequip increased by 27% to EUR 600 million. - +/- Growth in selected corporate asset classes is below target, as following the pandemic we pro-actively continued to reduce identified asset classes and furthermore the focus is on supporting existing clients and portfolio management. - + An increase of corporate OTM by 37% to EUR 1.1 billion.

+Diversification of income

+- + In 2020, we have continued to focus on growing our OTM mortgage offering, leading to EUR 27 million OTM-related fee income in Retail (2019: EUR 15 million). - + Increasing contribution to net profit of Beequip's leasing activity. - Net fee income related to lending and M&A activities have decreased substantially in 2020.

+Building on existing agile and effective organisation

++ In 2020, NIBC has further improved and streamlined the organisation.
+Through discontinuation of its capital market activities and the merger of NIBC Bank

-STRATEGIC PRIORITIES PERFORMANCE Ongoing investment in people, culture and innovation +/- EUR 1,882 per employee spent on training and educational programmes (2019: EUR 3,504), even during these unprecedented times. + Successful continuation of internal training programmes for junior and medior staff. + Support of our staff in working from home, facilitating with relevant tools and hardware.
-Further optimisation of capital structure and diversification of funding + Strong CET ratio of 21.3%. + Stability in the funding spread despite volatility in the markets. + Strong LCR ratio at 216%, even after repayment of more than EUR 600 million of ESF deposits.
+STRATEGIC PRIORITIES PERFORMANCE Deutschland AG with NIBC Bank N.V., we have increased the focus of the organisation. + NIBC has been able to address the challenges of COVID-19 in an effective way, making use of the agility and creativity of the organisation.
+As from March 2020, we have been working remote without any major disruptions. + Successful execution of the Blackstone transaction, resulting in a new start at our 75th anniversary in 2020.
+Ongoing investment in people, culture and innovation +/- EUR 1,767 per employee spent on training and educational programmes (2019: EUR 3,300), even during these unprecedented times. + Successful continuation of internal training programmes for junior and medior staff. + Support of our staff in working from home, facilitating with relevant tools and hardware.
+Further optimisation of capital structure and diversification of funding + Strong CET ratio of 19.9%. diversification of funding + Stability in the funding spread despite volatility in the markets. + Strong LCR ratio at 221%, even after repayment of more than EUR 600 million of ESF deposits.

 In 2018, we announced our medium-term performance objectives.
-These objectives were set before COVID-19 and the acquisition of NIBC Holding N.V. by Blackstone.
+These objectives were set before COVID-19 and the acquisition by Blackstone.
 At this point, NIBC has not adjusted its ambitions towards its medium term objectives, once market conditions normalise and overall economic activity will be back at pre-COVID-19 levels.
 Performance on the medium term objectives is discussed in the Financial review section.

 Medium-term objectives 2020 2019 2018

 Return on equity 10-12% 2.6% 11.4% 13.6%

 Cost/income ratio 1 <45% 54% 44% 43%

-CET 1 2 ≥ 4% 19.9% 17.1% 18.5%
+CET I 2 ≥14% 19.9% 17.1% 18.5%

 Rating Bank BBB+ BBB+ BBB+ BBB

 Dividend pay-out ratio ≥50% 0% 59% 58%